nrfconnect/sdk-nrfxlib/nrf_modem/doc/sockets.rst

 NRF_SO_SNDTIMEO
    Set a timeout value for the :c:func:`nrf_connect`, :c:func:`nrf_send`, and :c:func:`nrf_sendto` operations.
-   The option accepts a :c:struct:`nrf_timeval` structure with a number of seconds and microseconds specifying the limit on how long to wait for an output operation to complete.
+   The option accepts an :c:struct:`nrf_timeval` structure with a number of seconds and microseconds specifying the limit on how long to wait for an output operation to complete.
    The default for this option is the value ``0``, which indicates that these operations will not time out.

 .. note::